opal/opal/docs/sinatra.md

----
-title: Using Opal with Sinatra
+# Using Opal with Sinatra
----

-# Opal in a Sinatra application

 Add Opal to your Gemfile (or install using `gem`):